Zeeshan138063/PDFtoXML/README.md

 v 1.0.1, 03/12/2018

 This program was created to convert .pdf files containing radio scheduling information into .xml files, which can then be imported using our proprietary order scheduling software - Strata VIEW.
-This eliminates the need to manually type in the order data by hand, saving our team hours of time.
+This eliminates the need to manually type in the order data by hand.

 This script does the following: